 Keep in mind that Manuel Antonio National Park is closed on Tuesdays!
 So you may have to adjust your itinerary a bit if needed.
 TIP – the best way to know which days it’s closed is to check when the guided tours are running – local guides always know best!

-You only need about 3-4 hours for a visit to Manuel Antonio National Park.
-So if you go early in the morning, you’ll still have a free afternoon left.
+You only need about 2-3 hours for a visit to Manuel Antonio National Park.
+So if you go early in the morning – not only you will still have a free afternoon left, but it’s also incomparably quieter inside the park!

 Days 9-10: Uvita & Corcovado National Park Day Trip